 Scandinavia is a Northern European region that encompasses the countries of Denmark, Sweden and Norway.
 With lush countryside, plenty of coastline and rugged mountains, it is ideal for a road trip.
 And this way you get to stop whenever you want to take in all the breathtaking views and attractions.

-If you want to go on a Scandinavia road trip of 2 weeks, there are plenty of options.
-You could visit one country in depth, a specific region, or even tour all 3 Scandinavian countries in one itinerary.
+If you're interested in going on a Scandinavia road trip of 2 weeks, there are plenty of options.
+You could visit one country in depth, explore a specific region, or even tour all 3 Scandinavian countries in one itinerary.